 Take Free Spirit Travel Insurance on holiday

-Overall, taking Free Spirit travel insurance on holiday should give everyone the confidence to travel.
+Overall, travelling with insurance on holiday should give everyone the confidence to travel.
 We hope you’ll have a great holiday without any challenges.
-However, if you need help, a travel insurance policy could be the best item you added to your holiday kit list.
+However, if you need help, a Free Spirit travel insurance policy could be the best item you added to your holiday kit list.

 If you’ve any questions about a Free Spirit Policy, what it covers and its benefits in more detail contact our knowledgeable, friendly team.